Job Title: Keeper I

 ESSENTIAL DUTIES, SKILLS, AND RESPONSIBILITES:

-- Participate in and support collaborative efforts pertaining to the care of the collection including training, enrichment, research, and education.
+- Participate in and support collaborative efforts pertaining to the care of the collection including training, enrichment, research and education.

 - Complete behavioral management training and utilize operant conditioning and enrichment techniques.

-- Oversee activities of interns and volunteers.
+- Demonstrate the ability to coordinate and supervise activities of interns and volunteers.

 - When possible, actively participate in workshops, seminars, activities and conferences aimed at continually improving job knowledge and professional development.